An update of the older Nivå model, the Sudio Tolv comes with twice the power storage, a smaller charging case, and a superb soundstage.

 The Tolv blocks environmental noise pretty well.
 To the extent, I couldn’t hear other passengers talking when in a car.
 (And this is with the music at half volume on my phone) Great and cool-looking audio gear, in other words, when you’re out by yourself.

 I’m not sure whether Sudio intended the Tolv to be for movie watching, but for the moment, it’s my go-to earphones for Anime binging.
 Because these earbuds are so COMFORTABLE to wear.
 To share, I have a weird left ear and I’ve seldom been able to find earphones that wouldn’t hurt after an hour.
 For me to be able to wear these for 2 hours without feeling any strain, well, that’s spectacular to me.

 Comfort of wear, a great soundscape, and less aggressive highs make the Tolv suitable, or should I say healthy, for gaming.
 That is, unless you are competitive and mind the very slight lag from the wireless connection.

 I’ve mentioned the same when I reviewed the Nivå.
-These wireless earphones are comfortable, it’s secure too, but it’s not a clip on your ears.
+These wireless earphones are comfortable.
+They are secure too but ultimately not clips on your ears.
 Therefore, while you can use these true wireless earbuds for light and indoor exercises, wet sporty activities such as running are probably a no-go.

 Keen to own the Sudio Tolv?
 Head over to the official Sudio website today to place an order!
 You’ll enjoy a 15 per cent discount if you quote my discount code, scribblinggeektolv.